 The participants in the panel which was moderated by Julia Kandinsky, director of NEWINC, the incubator for designers and artists were Jamie Zigelbaum, an artist, Heather Corcoran, executive director of Rhizome, David Benjamin, architect and professor and Colombia university and Alexander Chan, Creative Director at Google Creative Lab.

 It started with the question “what is innovation”.
 “Innovation is not about building something new, but about…kinda reducing the need for something and making less in our lives,” said Chen. “it’s important to…to kinda take back technology for the sake of creativity.
 So innovation is a step in that direction all the way,” added Benjamin.

 The panel continued to discuss questions such as “what is the primary role of artists in innovation?
-How do we engage with artists and creativity in a more of a commercial space or an industry space?” it presented examples of spaces that introduce this interdisciplinary interactive collaboration and other topic.
-You can watch the panelist introduction or jump directly yo the panel which starts at minute 33:00.
+How do we engage with artists and creativity in a more of a commercial space or an industry space?” it presented examples of spaces that introduce this interdisciplinary interactive collaboration and another topic.
+You can watch the panelist’s introduction or jump directly to the panel which starts at minute 33:00.